Best Tirzepatide Without Membership Fee: 7 Options Compared

 “I tried semaglutide and it stopped working.”

 → Tirzepatide targets both GLP-1 and GIP receptors, which is a different mechanism than semaglutide (GLP-1 only).
 Many providers on this list can evaluate whether tirzepatide is appropriate for you.
 Any of the options above will work — pick based on your billing preference.
+(Embody also makes switching cheap to test: $149 to start, refunded if you don't qualify.)

 Not sure yet?
 Keep reading.
 Each provider gets a full breakdown below — pricing, what's included, the honest downsides, and who it's actually best for.